Chris-Nathaniel/minipos/README.md

 # Minipos
 #### Video Demo:

 ## Description
-Minipos is a simple Point of Sale (POS) system designed for small cafes and restaurants.
+Minipos is a standalone simple Point of Sale (POS) system designed for small cafes and restaurants.
 This project was developed as my final submission for CS50x - Introduction to Computer Science.
 The goal of Minipos is to provide an easy-to-use, lightweight, and functional POS system that helps small business owners manage orders, track sales, and streamline their daily operations.
 The app was developed using VisualStudio Code and was completed in Jakarta, Indonesia.

+## Designs
+There are three things my app requires, my app runs on a single machine and doesn't require constant public access, Easy installation the user should not know write any code to run my app, dealing with dependencies and envs, Lastly a public url for integrations.
+With that in my i came up with these solution, batch script to help me run my python app from the desktop and help me with managing dependencies.
+This may not be the best approach of installing a standalone application but this is the solution that i had came up with at that time and most familiar with it.
+Ngrok provided me with a static public url that helps me expose my local app to the public for a limited time period untill my app closes.

+This app are built with a one user and one database in mind which means that only one user can registered to the app.
+I was debating whether pre registering an account or put a mock data inside or make a completely empty database submission However in this cs50 codespace for this demo i have created a pre-made database to help run the app without having to run installation.bat files.

 ## Getting Started - Installation
-i wanted to make an app that feels like an app. meaning that i wanted my program to run locally and easy to set up and install, the user should not know write any code to run my app with.
-With that in my i came up with a solution to use batch script to help me run my python app from the desktop and help with the installation process.
-I got this inpiration while i was trying to learn how to use stable diffusion web ui and finally came up with this.
-Since Minipos are built on windows operating system, i made it only with windows compatibility, thus .bat files are not supported any other operating system.
-However in this cs50 codespace for this demo i have created a pre-made database to help run the app without having to run installation.bat files.

->>Installtion process
 1. Download the app to your local file
 2. Run installation.bat > a shortcut to minipos.exe should be created on your desktop
 3. Run minipos.exe